-The Games and Interactive Media Research Group, open to all with interests in those areas, provides one network for support and professional development, and students are highly encouraged to participate.
+The Digital Cultures Research Group, open to all with interests in this area, provides one network for support and professional development, and students are highly encouraged to participate.
 Contact the coordinator, Dr. Mel Stanfill (mel.stanfill@ucf.edu), to be added to the mailing list for upcoming meetings.